 ii.
 Emergency appointments are allowed when no attorney meeting the CLE requirements is available by the time an attorney must be appointed in a case.

 g.
-An attorney must maintain an office capable of receiving email, fax, and telephone calls, with fax and email available 24 hours per day;
+An attorney must maintain an office capable of receiving email, and telephone calls, with email available 24 hours per day;

 h.
 An attorney shall notify the court administration office promptly, in writing, of any matter that would disqualify the attorney by law, regulation, rule or under these guidelines from receiving appointments to represent indigent defendants.